engivan-oracle/developer/java-management-advanced-features/configure-post-install-actions-and-install-java-runtimes/configure-post-install-actions-and-install-java-runtimes.md

    ![image of LCM disable tls options](images/lcm-disable-tls-options.png)

 10. Click on the **Save** button below.
-This should save all the defined post java installation actions.
+This should save all the defined post Java installation actions.

     ![image of LCM post install action save](images/lcm-post-install-action-save.png)

 11. Return to the fleet details page, click on the tab **Lifecycle management settings**.
-The post java installation actions that had been defined earlier will be shown.
+The post Java installation actions that had been defined earlier will be shown.

    ![image of fleet page post install action view](images/fleet-page-post-install-action-view.png)